vikingdata/articles/databases/mysql/non_blocking_ddl_mysql.md

 <a name=otech></a>Online technique
 -----

 * Create your script which contains the schema change.
 Create a final script.
 NOTE : we have a drop table command.
 This should never be in the script.
 This is just for testing.
+    * NOTE: It is faster if you combine multiple changes for a single table in one command.
+* Check if the (operations are not blocking)[https://dev.mysql.com/doc/refman/8.0/en/innodb-online-ddl-operations.html] for INPLACE, INSTANT, or COPY.
 * Test all changes on a staging server which has the same schema and at least 90% of the same amount of data.
 * Execute as :
     * Call the file with commands as "schema_changes.sql"